 Seek advice from a financial planner.
 Choose one who specializes in senior financial planning to help you plan for long-term care — whether that means liquidating assets, etc.

 Get legal help.
 Ensure your power of attorney, will, living will, health care proxy and all other pertinent legal issues are handled appropriately.

 Preparing for Your Care to in Place

 Even though you plan on living in your own home for as long as possible, you may still have a caregiver to live with you, stop in regularly or be on hand if needed.
 Or, you may have children who could potentially play some sort of caregiver role.

 Discuss your wishes.
 Be sure to let loved ones and potential caregivers know your wishes to remain aging in place as long as possible.
 This will help any future talk of moving into an assisted living community and hopefully diminish frustration and confusion.

 Important paperwork.
 Do you have an emergency document binder detailing where all of your important paperwork is located?
 Do you have a list of credit card numbers and other financial information?
 Make one that is organized so that you and/or a caregiver can easily access all important information.

 Arrange transportation.
 How will you get to doctor's appointments, and run errands such as grocery shopping?
 Make sure you have a plan in place for how you will travel to things you need to get to, whether it's by using a Hoveround vehicle lift on your own vehicle or having a caregiver transport you.

 Even with limited mobility, Hoveround can help make getting around easier for you.
-Call our Mobility Specialists today at (800) 542-7236 to find out how you can retain your independence and remain aging in place!
+Call our Mobility Specialists today at (800) 542-7236 so we can help you retain your independence and learn more about how to age in place!